pabloblancog/pabloblancog.github.io/_posts/2019-9-28-Painless-UI-Testing.md

 app.textfields["Send something..."].tap()
 ```
 Xcode identifies the textfield by its placeholder (*Send something*).
 If the placeholder changes in a later code update the test will stop working.
-To avoid this scenario, I will use **accessibility identifiers**.
+To avoid this kind of scenarios, a valid solution is using **accessibility identifiers**.

-> **Accessibility identifiers** helps disabled people using apps.
+> **Accessibility identifiers** helps disabled people using apps identifying elements to be used by *Voice Over*

-Applied to UI testing, they allow to identify elements.
+For UI testing, they are interesting as they allow us to identify elements in tests.
 In the viewController class related to the test, some identifiers can be defined this way:
 ```swift
 class ViewController: UIViewController {